theMK2k/Media-Hoarder/DONE.md

 ### Road to Release (Win/Linux/Mac)

+- [x] "Add to list" takes considerable time to finally show the list entry in the movie's entry
 - [x] App: filter item isolation (click a filter item where all other items are true: set all items false but the clicked one)
 - [x] Search Data Dialog: do in-client sort by numMovies
 - [x] Search Data Dialog: use "*" as placeholder